truefish/YMPlayer/README.md

 $./get_token.sh

-Click on the link https://oauth .yandex.ru/authorize?response_type=token&client_id=23cabbbdc6cd418abb4b39c32c41195d.
+Click on the link to authorization.

 We log in if necessary and provide access.

-The browser will redirect to an address like https://music.yandex.ru/#access_token=AQAAAAAYc ***&token_type=bearer&expires_in=31535645.
+The browser will redirect to an address like https://music.yandex.ru/#access_token=AQAAAAAYc***&token_type=bearer&expires_in=31535645.

 A redirect to another page will happen very quickly.